Impact of DuoTherm on Opioid Use and Low Back Pain

 Detailed Description

-60 patients with acute back pain presenting for chiropractic and rehabilitation care will be stratified by gender and randomized to one of two conditions: a pain relief belt device incorporating multiple speeds of vibration and optional heat, cold, and pressure delivered through a sculpted metal plate; or a TENS unit with 8 channels of stimulation and adjustable intensity.
-Patients will be prompted by a Qualtrics text link to a secure data recording site collecting pain and medication use.
+160 patients with acute or exacerbations of chronic low back pain (LBP) presenting for chiropractic and rehabilitation care will be randomized to one of two conditions: an M-Stim pain relief belt device incorporating 8 patterns of vibration motors (and optional heat, cold, and pressure) delivered through a sculpted metal plate; or a 4-lead TENS unit with 8 channels of stimulation and adjustable intensity.
+Patients will be blinded to the hypothesis-driving intervention.
+They will be prompted daily by a Qualtrics text link to a secure data recording site collecting analgesic use and treatments, including opioid brand, dose, pill number, and source, and pain data, then weekly for 3 months (acute pain) or 6 months (chronic).

 Study Type